 3. Which Area Of This Job Do You Find Very Challenging?

-Here, the interview wants to ascertain whether you are a good fit for the job.
+Here, the interviewer wants to ascertain whether you are a good fit for the job.

 Tip 1: Give a context that solution architects find quite challenging